Cao-Wuhui/AP-treeR-SJ/README.md

 ## Overview

-This repository provides the Java implementation of two algorithms for fast set similarity R-S joins (SSR-SJ):
+This repository provides the Java implementation of two algorithms for fast set similarity RS-joins (SSR-SJ):

-- **FV-treeR-SJ**: A fast algorithm using FV-tree for set similarity R-S joins.
+- **FV-treeR-SJ**: A fast algorithm using FV-tree for set similarity RS-joins.
 - **LFV-treeR-SJ**: An enhanced version of FV-treeR-SJ, utilizing a more efficient LFV-tree.

 ## Dependencies